Rubduk/OkNVGS/README.md

 # OkNVGS
 An open source night vision option for Airsoft!
+This is awork in progress.